top of page

 Result: Fans loved the ability to see which products were sold out ahead of time.
 This saved them minutes browsing the different products and gave them more time to focus on the products they were actually interested in.

 If you wanted to add different items to your order there was no way to do this except to scroll to the bottom of the page.
-Now we added a bundle feature to seamlessly add multiple items to the order.s
+Now I added a bundle feature to seamlessly add multiple items to the orders.

-A review feature was one of the recommendations we got from the usability study so we added it.
+A review feature was one of the recommendations I got from the usability study so I added it.
 Now fans have more information about the merchandise during their decision to buy.

 bundle and reviews.png